Local plasticity rules can learn deep representations using self-supervised contrastive predictions: Simulation details

 In classic {\it supervised} training, we add a fully-connected layer with as many output dimensions as classes in the data set to the encoder architecture.
 Then the whole stack is trained end-to-end using a standard supervised loss and back-propagation.
 For data sets offering many labels this serves as an upper bound on performance of unsupervised methods.
 In the case of sparsely labeled data, unsupervised learners could, or even should, outperform supervised learning.

 The {\it greedy supervised} method trains every gradient-isolated module of the encoder separately.
-For that, a fully-connected layer is added to each module.
-Then, for every module, the stack consisting of the module and the added fully-connected layer is trained with a standard supervised loss and BP within the module but BP blocking between modules.
-This layer-wise training makes the method quasi layer-local.
-However, BP through the added fully-connected layer is still required.
+For that, one fully-connected layer is added on top of each module.
+Then, for every module, the stack consisting of the module and the added fully-connected layer is trained with a standard supervised loss requiring labels.
+Gradients are back-propagated within the module but blocked between modules.
+This layer-wise training makes the method quasi layer-local, however, BP through the added fully-connected layer is still required.